 Addressing facial volume has become much more convenient, safe, and predictable in recent years, thanks to the introduction of more advanced and longer-lasting hyaluronic acid fillers.
 For areas such as the cheeks and chin, thicker, longer-lasting hyaluronic acid fillers such as Juvederm Ultra Plus and Juvederm Voluma are appropriate.

 Softer fillers are used on the lips and under the eyes.
 A common complaint is that facial fillers can give the face a doughy appearance, making it look pillowy and bloated.
 This appearance is most often caused by facial fillers placed at a more superficial level just beneath the skin.
-Since the fat and soft tissue space into which these fillers are placed lacks the strength and intrinsic structure to support these fillers, they can migrate and create the stereotypical soft and doughy appearance.
+Since the fat and soft tissue space into which these fillers are placed lacks the strength and intrinsic structure to support these fillers, they can migrate and create the stereotypical soft and doughy appearance or pillow face from fillers.
 This more superficial approach to filler placement is used by the majority of injectors.

 What I do for my patients is use my experience as a facelift and facial implant surgeon is to place these fillers deeper at the bone level, which provides a much stronger foundation for these thicker fillers than the soft tissue space.
 Filler at the bone level can add structure to the face while improving and restoring facial structure and definition, which we refer to as Structural Volumizing.